bahiensed/dbahiense/README.md

 🧑‍🏭 I'm currently working in a project using the Laravel Environment together with D3.js to create awesome data visualizations.
 It goes soon public.

-😎 Here in Github, I'm looking to collaborate on any GNU licensed project that involves LEMP (Linux, Nginx, MariaDB and PHP), Laravel, D3.js, or Godot Engine.
+😎 Here in Github, I'm looking to collaborate on any GNU licensed project that involves LEMP (Linux, Nginx, MariaDB and PHP), Laravel, D3.js or Godot Engine.

 ## Contact
-📧 You won't see me on social medias, so if you want to stay in touch just drop me a line by e-mail: d@bahien.se
+📧 You won't see me on social medias, so if you want to stay in touch just drop me a line by e-mail.

 🚩 I speak 🇧🇷 Portuguese, 🇩🇪 German, 🇬🇧 English, 🇦🇷 Spanish (in order of proficiency) and I'm now learning 🇮🇹 Italian.
 But if you want to write to me in any other language, no problem...
 Google can help. 😃